MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 ![Tailwind Playground homepage](https://cdn.hashnode.com/res/hashnode/image/upload/v1673945984323/a75a0f1b-9b91-4c29-8a30-02c6c6aeccce.png align="center")

-**Second-2:**
+**Step-2:**

-Highlight and delete the code in the editor
+Highlight and delete the code in the editor.

 **Step-3:**

 We can now write our code.
-Let's get started with our component
+Let's get started with our component.

+Alright, let's start working on our component.

 **We aim for our component to look like this once it's done** ↓